PROGRAM prepbufr

 > tar -xvf data.tar

-However, if you get an error from the tar command you will need to run the cosconvert program to convert the file into a readable tar file.
-On the NSF NCAR machine yellowstone, run:
+However, if you get an error from the tar command, on the NSF NCAR machine Derecho run:

 • prepqm03010106